close-up image of a line of champagne glasses being filled from a green champagne bottle

 A special occasion license allows a bona fide nonprofit organization to sell liquor at a specific time, date and place.
 Examples of events include fundraising dinners, gala events, auctions, and wine tastings.

 Note: It is against the law to allow a third party (i.e.: promoter) to run an event on your behalf in exchange for a percentage of the profits.
-Allowing a third party to collect part of the proceeds or take a cut of the proceeds could prevent your nonprofit from obtaining future Special Occasion Licenses.
+Allowing a third party to collect part of the proceeds or take a cut of the proceeds could prevent your nonprofit from getting future Special Occasion Licenses.

 Special Occasion Licenses